sci4ga/adopt-a-stream-georgia/README.md

 The raw and processed data are stored in this repository using git's [Large File Storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
 They are stored as zip files and should be uncompressed in your working environment before you run any of the existing scripts.

+# Steps to get started with this repo

+This repo contains some large data files that are managed using Git's [Large File System (LFS)](https://docs.github.com/en/repositories/working-with-files/managing-large-files).
+Follow the instructions in the link to install the LFS CLI tool before you clone.

 # Project maturity

 As of Jan 2022, we are in the earliest stages of gathering and preparing a dataset for further research.